immersive-web/geo-alignment/gap-analysis.md

  1. **Missing sensors**
  \
   The [DeviceOrientationEvent interface](https://www.w3.org/TR/orientation-event/#deviceorientationevent) has no explicit way of reporting that a web device lacks the required sensors to generate geo-aligned orientation data.
-Either no events are generated as there are no valid data, or events are generated with spurious data.
+Either no events are generated as there are no valid data, or events are generated with `null` data.

 #### Convenience API